Mistakes To Avoid For Better App Security

 security updates

 One of the common mobile app security mistakes that most developers are used to is the failure to update their applications and dependencies regularly.
 This can render your app open to known exploits and security risks, weakening the app despite all your efforts.
-Hackers also exploit older software since not all of them are updated to accommodate new patches that combat computer crimes.
+Hackers also exploit older software since not all of it is updated to accommodate new patches that combat computer crimes.

 To address this, adapt the conceptual model for managing patches, which is described below.
 Frequently update your application, frameworks, libraries, and all the third-party components.
 Use applications that can alert the team of any emerging security advisories and vulnerabilities within the supporting technologies.
 Design an effective strategy for load testing of upgrades and for every patch that can be released so that the patches do not prove to be defective or incompatible.